-The Ancient Greek term κῦμα (pronounced Kima) is similar to the Latin term cumulus which can be translated as “that which swells”.
-The Greek term can also mean wave, the physical movement on the surface of a liquid layer.
+The Ancient Greek term κῦμα (pronounced Kima) means wave, the physical movement on the surface of a liquid layer.

 This artwork allows to introduce and explain basics of control system design and automation science which deal with the modelling, analysis, identification and control of dynamic systems.
 It focuses on controlling a system to comply with precise requirements such as execution time, precision and stability.

 Tech : 15 electromechanical modules (Plexiglas, wood, electrical engine, sphere, infrared sensor, customised PCB, UV lights, Electronic Development Platform)

 κῦμα is a creation by Ohme and its lab team: François Bronchart, Florian Jehin, Teo Serra and Raoul Sommeillier.
 Visuals by Frederik Vanhoutte.

 With the precious help of: Laurent Catoire (SAAS – ULB) | Christophe Mertens (SAAS – MobiDaLab – ULB) | Geoffrey Vanbienne (BEAMS – ULB)

 And the support of Brussels School of Engineering – ULB